daggerstab/stellarium-joystick/README.md

 Mac OS X, Windows, and even BSD), but in practice:
  - Windows: it's very likely that the next release of Stellarium will not support dynamic plug-ins due to the way it's built (MSVC does not export all symbols like gcc does by default), unless a lot of work is done.
+At least one previous version of Stellarium (0.12.4) is supported though.
  - Mac OS X: I don't have anything running that, so any development will have to be done by an outsider.
  - Linux: the plug-in is currently developed on Ubuntu 13.10, but there's no